ENTPRESTIGIOUS/course-resources/courses/cpsc1000/README.md

-# CPSC 2221: Data Base Systems
+# CPSC 1000: Essential Computer Application

 [View this course on Langara](https://langara.ca/programs-and-courses/courses/CPSC/2221.html)

 ## Course Description

-A comprehensive introduction to theory and practice of designing and building databases and applications using database management systems.
-The relational model, relational algebra, SQL (the standard language for creating, querying, and modifying relational databases), UML or E/R approach to database design, as well as relational design principles based on functional dependencies and normal forms.
-Other topics include indexes, views, transactions, integrity constraints, and triggers.
-Students will design and implement a relational database for an enterprise as a major project using programming tools widely used in industry (e.g., Oracle).
+This course is intended for students who have no previous (or limited) experience with computers.
+It provides an introduction to concepts in computer science as well as hands-on computer experience using many computer applications, including word processing, presentation software, spreadsheets, and databases.
+The windows operating system, file management, electronic mail, internet browsing, and the use of graphic images are integrated into the classroom and laboratory.

-Students will receive credit for only one of CPSC 1220 and 2221.
+Students will receive credit for only one of BCAP 1200 or CPSC 1000.

 ## Prerequisites

-**Prerequisite(s):** A minimum "C" grade in one of CPSC 1040, 1045, 1150, or 1155.
-Prerequisites are valid for only three years.
+**Prerequisite(s):** none.

 ## Resources